Inhibit Pests and Diseases

 Biological Control Agents: Certain microbes, such as mycorrhizal fungi and specific bacteria, form mutualistic relationships with plants and can indirectly protect plants from pathogens by enhancing plant health and nutrient uptake.
 They can also produce compounds that inhibit pathogen growth.

-Disease Suppression: Microbial consortia, composed of various beneficial microorganisms, can collectively suppress soil-borne diseases through a combination of mechanisms.
-These consortia are designed to target specific pathogens and improve overall soil health.
+Disease Suppression: Microbial groups, composed of various beneficial microorganisms, can collectively suppress soil-borne diseases through a combination of mechanisms.
+These groupings are designed to target specific pathogens and improve overall soil health.

 Soil Health Promotion: Healthy soils with diverse and balanced microbial communities are generally more resistant to diseases and pests.
 Beneficial microbes contribute to soil health, which, in turn, creates an environment less favorable for pathogens.